 Kenya peace journalism project—PJ seminars were being taught for radio journalists in two Kenyan cities in June, 2012.
 See more at: http://stevenyoungblood.blogspot.com.

-Peace media/counterterrorism project--A peace media and counterterrorism program launched in Dec., 2011 and is continuing this fall.
-The project (click here for details) is bringing together media and security officials to in Uganda to establish frameworks of cooperation on anti-terrorism efforts.
-It is funded with a $150,000 State Dept. grant.
-For more information, go to: http://stevenyoungblood.blogspot.com.
+Peace media/counterterrorism project--A peace media and counterterrorism program launched in Dec., 2011 and continued in 2012.
+The project brought together media and security officials to in Uganda to establish frameworks of cooperation on anti-terrorism efforts.
+It was funded with a $150,000 State Dept. grant.

 "People Building Peace 2.0"--A story about the Uganda PJ project is featured in the book "People Building Peace 2.0".
 The Uganda story by S. Youngblood was selected for the book as part of a "Stories of Peace" contest sponsored by the Peace Portal.